DomDomHaas/domdomhaas.github.io/about.md

 title: About
 ---

 I'm passionated about interactive application and of course especially about games.
-I've been working for several years in software development and recently start studying **GameDesign**.
+I've been working for 10 years at the bank in software development and 2 years in web development.
+Recently I started studying **GameDesign**  .

 ### Portfolio